-In fact, when an item is advertised as half off, you may really be paying more than if you bought it at the “regular” price.
-And, some of those screaming deals you think you’re getting through online discount and coupon sites are the digital equivalent of the brick-and-mortar price deception.
+In fact, when an item is advertised as 50 percent off, you may really be paying more than if you bought it at the “regular” price.
+And, some of those screaming deals that you think you’re getting through online discount and coupon sites are the digital equivalent of the brick-and-mortar price deception.

-So, understand this and avoid being manipulated:
+So, understand this and avoid being manipulated.

 The fiction of the ‘list price’

 In some cases, the price listed as the “original” was two times the manufacturer’s suggested retail price, reported Money.
 That meant the 50-plus percent “discount” left a buyer with more than the original manufacturer suggested retail price.

-But with just a little research you can find the same TV on Google Shopping, with lots of places selling this TV, shipping included, for about $550.
+But with just a little research you can find the same TV on Google Shopping, with lots of places selling this TV — shipping included — for about $550.
 That’s $50 less than Amazon.